RustyDios/WOTC_DSL_Rusty/WOTC_DSL_Rusty/ReadMe.txt

 ===================================================================================
 [h1] What is this? [/h1]
 This is my REDUX of [b]-bg-[/b]'s amazing [url=https://steamcommunity.com/sharedfiles/filedetails/?id=1128263618] Detailed Soldier List [/url].
-I have been sitting on this mod redux for well over a year waiting on some contact from [b]-bg-[/b] with no reponse given.
+I had been sitting on this mod redux for well over a year waiting on some contact from [b]-bg-[/b] with no reponse given.
 Decided it had enough changes to get released.
 It also bridges the gap between playing in CI, LWOTC, RPGO or even Amalgamation.
 This is truly "One DSL to Rule Them All" ... ..

 For those that don't know what the original mod does;
 This shows more details in the Soldier List screen, this is now more important than ever due to will, psionics and different stats from covert actions.